pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

     Support for logging out via GET requests in the django.contrib.auth.views.LogoutView and django.contrib.auth.views.logout_then_login() is removed.

-    The django.utils.timezone.utc alias to datetime.timezone.utc is removed.
+    The django.utils.timezone.utc alias to datetime.timezone.utc is removed.    :kind:`DELETION` [FIXED]

     Passing a response object and a form/formset name to SimpleTestCase.assertFormError() and assertFormSetError() is no longer allowed.